Massimo Lipari

 massimo.lipari@mail.mcgill.ca

-I’m a doctoral candidate in phonetics at McGill University in Montreal, Quebec, affiliated with the Montréal Computational & Quantitative Linguistics Lab (MCQLL) and the Centre for Research on Brain, Language and Music (CRBLM).
-My supervisors are Profs.
-Morgan Sonderegger and Meghan Clayards.
+I’m a phonetician and doctoral candidate in linguistics at McGill University in Montreal, Quebec, where I’m supervised by Morgan Sonderegger and Meghan Clayards.
+I’m affiliated with the Montréal Computational & Quantitative Linguistics Lab (MCQLL), the Speech Learning Lab, and the Centre for Research on Brain, Language and Music (CRBLM).

-In English, I pronounce my name [ˈma.sɪ.moʊ lɪˈpa.ɹi], but I’m not very picky (especially about the quality of the low vowels).
+In English, I pronounce my name [ˈma.sɪ.moʊ lɪˈpa.ɹi], but anything close is fine!